socites/social-app-base/docs/deployment/apple/apple.md

 1. Enter to https://developer.apple.com/account/
 2. Go to **Provisioning Profiles**, then select "Distribution" - "App Store".
+3. Click on the plus button at the right top of the panel.
-3. Select App ID.
+4. Select App ID.
-4. Select the distribution certificate.
+5. Select the distribution certificate.
-5. Enter a profile name.
+6. Enter a profile name.
-6. Download the provisioning profile file.
+7. Download the provisioning profile file.

 ### 2.5 Create the "iOS Provisioning Profiles" for development